unstoppabledomains/demos/Unstoppable Partner API Example/readme.md

 `npm run install:all`

 ### 3. Request and Add Your Sandbox API Key
-Go to dashboard.auth.unstoppabledomains.com, sign up, create a Sandbox client and request a Sandbox API key.
+Go to the [Partner Dashboard](https://dashboard.auth.unstoppabledomains.com/auth), sign up, create a Sandbox client and request a Sandbox API key.
 Add your Sandbox API key to the `server.js` file in the `server` directories.

 #### For example: